abhi-rawal/ToDoList/README.md

-This is a ToDo list web app built using HTML, CSS and JavaScript
+This is a ToDo list web app built using HTML, CSS and JavaScript.